-The Economic and Political Weekly (EPW) is an important source of study material for IAS, especially for the current affairs segment.
+The Economic and Political Weekly (EPW) is an important source of study material for Civil service Exam, especially for the current affairs segment.
 In this section, we give you the gist of the EPW magazine every week.
-The important topics covered in the weekly are analysed and explained in a simple language, all from a UPSC perspective.
+This article gives one insights into the criticism of Budget 2019, challenges; and a new development model for new economy.

 1. Ideas and Ideal in a Budget

 The 2019 national budget has been widely commented upon by several leading economists and commentators who have subjected it to a critical analytical scrutiny.